 Chain Sizing Breakdown

 A chainsaw is a serious help when you need it in a pinch but it may be difficult to choose the size blade you need.
 There are two types of chains and they do two different types of jobs.
-The .325 and three-eighths pitch pertains to the spacing between the rivets.
+The .325 and three-eighths (.375) pitches pertain to the spacing between the rivets.
 That spacing is important when you are cutting.

 The .325 is a smaller top cutter and tie strap, which makes it easier for the saw to turn and draw less energy, particularly from the user.
 It holds enough horsepower to get through most jobs with relative ease.
 It tends to work better with small saws that have a high RPM because it causes less drag.